What is the Answer to a Division Problem Called? Understanding Quotients and Remainders

 - Remainder: The amount left over after the division is complete.
 This only appears when the division is not exact (we'll discuss this further below).

-Therefore, to answer the central question directly: the answer to a division problem is called the quotient.
+Because of this, to answer the central question directly: the answer to a division problem is called the quotient.

 Understanding the Quotient: The Heart of Division